Incomprehensible Intersections

 They are called the "Malfunction Junctions", or "Spaghetti Intersections", and they are located almost in every major city in the West.
 You can find the streets that end nowhere, streets that strangely allow traffic in both direction (without providing proper lanes), streets that change names more often than a communist Cold War spies.

-wonders of image manipulation:
+Wonders of image manipulation:

 but this junction in Moscow wins the "Arrrrgh!" contest: